-Evron Rothschild Hughes - Non -Executive Director
+Mr. Evron Rothschild Hughes

+Non -Executive Director

-Mr. Evron Rothschild Hughes was appointed to the Board on June 12, 2020.
+Mr. Evron Rothschild Hughes was appointed to the Board effective August 12, 2020.
 He is 51 years old.
-He is a Development Economist, Investment Banker, and Branding & Communications Expert with more than two decades of multi-industry, professional experience at the management, executive, consulting, and entrepreneurial levels.
-He has 360-degree expertise in developing solutions to complex issues across various strategic and functional areas in Public Policy, Business, Finance, International Financial Transactions & Deal Structuring, and Corporate Finance Deals, with experience from the United Kingdom, South Africa, Rwanda, and Ghana.
+A development economist, investment banker, and branding & communications consultant with over two decades of multi-industry, professional experience at the board, executive, consulting, and entrepreneurial levels, Mr. Hughes has worked in the United Kingdom, South Africa, Rwanda, and Ghana.
 He is currently an Economic Advisor at The Presidency (Republic of Ghana).

-He holds MPhil degree in Development Studies from the Cambridge University, United Kingdom, EMBA Finance from the University of Ghana Business School and BA (Hons) in Political Science with Philosophy from the University of Ghana
+A Cambridge Commonwealth Trust scholar, Mr. Hughes holds an MPhil in Development Studies as well as an Executive Certificate in Fintech Innovation (Judge Business School) from Cambridge University, United Kingdom.
+He also holds an Executive MBA in Finance from the University of Ghana Business School and a BA (Hons), Summa Cum Laude, in Political Science with Philosophy from the University of Ghana.

-Habib Iddrisu (Non-Executive Director)
+Habib Iddrisu

+Non -Executive Director

 Hon.
-Alhaji Habib Iddrisu was appointed to the Board in July 2021.
-He is 36 years old.
+Alhaji Habib Iddrisu was appointed to the Board effective September 1, 2021.
+He is 35 years old.
 He is the Member of Parliament for the Tolon Constituency and the Deputy Majority Chief Whip in the Parliament of Ghana.
 Prior to his election as a Member of Parliament, he held notable leadership positions in both the public and private sectors in Ghana and abroad.
-These include Deputy Head, Ghana Free Zones Authority (Tema Processing Zone) (April 2017 - December 2020), Chief Executive Officer, Fadhab Investment Company Limited, Ghana (June, 2017 - date).
+These include Deputy Head, Ghana Free Zones Authority (Tema Processing Zone) (April 2017 - December 2020), Chief Executive Officer, Fadhab Investment Company Limited, Ghana (June, 2017- date).

-He holds Bachelor's Degree in Communication Studies from African University College of Communications (AUCC) other and other relevant career certificates including Graduate Certificate of Arts in Human Resource Management from The University of Notre Dame, Australia, Diploma of Leadership and Management, Cambridge International College, Australia and Certificate in Administration and Management, from Ghana Institute of Management and Public Administration (GIMPA).
+He holds Bachelor's Degree in Communication Studies from African University College of Communications (AUCC) and other relevant career certificates including Graduate Certificate of Arts in Human Resource Management from The University of Notre Dame, Australia, Diploma of Leadership and Management, Cambridge International College, Australia and Certificate in Administration and Management from Ghana Institute of Management and Public Administration (GIMPA).
 Hon.
 Alhaji Habib Iddrisu is currently pursuing EMBA at GIMPA.

-Eric Yirenkyi Danquah (Independent Non-Executive Director)
+Prof. Eric Yirenkyi Danquah

+Independent and Non -Executive Director

-Prof. Eric Yirenkyi Danquah was appointed to the Board in July 2021.
+Prof. Eric Yirenkyi Danquah was appointed to the Board effective September 1, 2021.
 Prof. Eric Yirenkyi Danquah is a 63-year-old Professor of Plant Genetics at the University of Ghana.

 He holds BSc.
 Agric (Crop Science), University of Ghana, MPhil Plant Breeding, University of Cambridge, England and PhD Genetics, University of Cambridge, England.

-He is a former Head of Department, Department of Crop Science (2005- 2006), University of Ghana, Legon and Dean, International Programmes, University of Ghana (2006-2009).
-He is the founding Director of West Africa Centre for Crop Improvement, University of Ghana (2007 - to date) and the 2018 Laureate, Global Confederation of Higher Education Associations for the Agricultural and Life Sciences (GCHERA), World Agriculture Prize (WAP).
+He is a former Head of Department, Department of Crop Science, University of Ghana, Legon and a former Dean, International Programmes, University of Ghana.
+He is the founding Director of West Africa Centre for Crop Improvement, University of Ghana and the 2018 Laureate, Global Confederation of Higher Education Associations for the Agricultural and Life Sciences (GCHERA), World Agriculture Prize (WAP).

-From 2019 to 2021, Professor Danquah worked as a visiting Scientist, Department of Global Development, College of Agriculture and Life Sciences, Cornell University, Ithaca, USA and adjunct Professor, Institute of Agriculture, University of Western Australia, Perth, Australia.
-He is the President, African Plant Breeders Association, (APBA) (2019 - date), Chairman, Advisory and Oversight Board, Samira Empowerment and Humanitarian Projects (SEHP) (2017 to date) and Founder, Eric Danquah Foundation.
-He was the Chairman of the Governing Council, University of Mines and Technology (UMaT), Tarkwa, Ghana, (2014 to 2016) and Director, Biotechnology Centre, College of Basic and Applied Sciences, University of Ghana (2014 to 2019).
-Professor Danquah has over 130 published scholarly articles to his credit.
+Professor Danquah is a visiting Scientist, Department of Global Development, College of Agriculture and Life Sciences, Cornell University, Ithaca, USA and adjunct Professor, Institute of Agriculture, University of Western Australia, Perth, Australia.
+He is the President, African Plant Breeders Association, (APBA) and Founder, Eric Danquah Foundation.
+He has several publications to his credit.